 Depending on your industry and/or desired outcomes, certain types of link bait may work better for your link building efforts than others.

-But regardless of whether it’s a listicle or an interactive calculator, successful link bait starts with strategic content creation.
+But regardless of whether it’s a listicle or an interactive calculator, a successful piece of link bait starts with strategic content creation.

-Below are 8 creative examples of link baiting that you should consider for your blog/YouTube account if you want to increase traffic levels.
+Below are 7 best link bait strategies that you should consider for your blog/YouTube account if you want to increase traffic levels.

 You don’t have to reinvent the wheel here.